zanppa/hid-pidff/README.md

 ## Notes
 This driver is experimental and may cause issues with device managed force feedback devices or other hid devices.
 Even though I try to test the driver, there might be bugs or memory leaks.
 Try at your own risk.

+On Windows the Saitek Cyborg Evo Force uses I-Force protocol.
+[There are](https://patchwork.kernel.org/patch/69106/) [some](https://patchwork.kernel.org/patch/68558/) [patches](https://patchwork.kernel.org/patch/69092/) that might also work for the joystick.